Haematopus unicolor J.R. Forster, 1844

 Similar species: the black and smudgy morphs are distinctive.
 Pied morph birds can be confused with South Island pied oystercatcher.
 If seen together, adult variable oystercatchers are noticeably larger, but first-year birds may be confused.
 The demarcation between black and white on the breast is generally sharper on South Island pied, and they have more white showing forward of the wing when folded, and a broader white wingbar in flight.
 The pied morph is similar to Chatham Island oystercatcher, but their ranges are not thought to overlap.

-There were about 2000 variable oystercatchers in the early 1970s, this rose to about 4000 by the mid-1990s.
-There have been no nationwide surveys in recent years, but if the increase has continued at the same rate, the total population would now be 4500-5000.
+There were about 2000 variable oystercatchers in the early 1970s, this had risen to about 4000 by the mid-1990s.
+There have been no nationwide surveys in recent years, but if the increase has continued at the same rate, the total population would now be 5000-6000.
+On the Northland east coast and on Coromandel Peninsula, the increase appears to be slowing, possibly as those areas approach carrying capacity.
 Population growth and delayed maturation mean there are many pre-breeders in the population, so the number of breeding birds is somewhat less than the total.
 Roughly two-thirds of the population is thought to be in the North Island.

 Threats and conservation